gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 revision) is not found on Docker Engine, it is automatically loaded.
 Both the `docker` and `docker+machine` executors work this way.

-For the alpine flavors, only the default `alpine` flavor image is included in the package.
+For the `alpine` flavors, only the default `alpine` flavor image is included in the package.
 All other flavors will be downloaded from the registry.

 The `kubernetes` executor and manual installations of GitLab Runner work differently.

 - For manual installations, the `gitlab-runner-helper` binary is not included.
 - For the `kubernetes` executor, the Kubernetes API doesn't allow the `gitlab-runner-helper` image to be loaded from a local archive.

-In both cases, GitLab Runner downloads the helper image from Docker Hub, from the official GitLab repository `gitlab/gitlab-runner-helper`.
+In both cases, GitLab Runner [downloads the helper image](#helper-image-registry).
 The GitLab Runner revision and architecture define which tag to download.

 ### Runner images that use an old version of Alpine Linux